 The CART algorithm produces only binary Trees: non-leaf nodes always have two children (i.e., questions only have yes/no answers).

-However, when they work in a different way, then Gini impurity tends to isolate the most frequent class in its own branch of the Tree, while entropy tends to produce slightly more balanced Trees.
+In reality, most of the time, it does not make a big difference: they lead to almost similar Trees.
+Gini impurity is a good default while implementing in sklearn since it is slightly faster to compute.
+However, when they work differently, then Gini impurity tends to isolate the most frequent class in its own branch of the Tree, while entropy tends to produce slightly more balanced Trees.

 The Decision Tree consists of the following different types of nodes:

-2. Decision nodes: One or more Decision nodes that result in the splitting of data into multiple data segments and our main goal is to have the children nodes with maximum homogeneity or purity.
+- Decision nodes: One or more decision nodes that result in the splitting of data into multiple data segments.
+Our main goal is to have the children nodes with maximum homogeneity or purity.

-Some points keep in mind about information gain:
+Some points to keep in mind about information gain:

 - The high difference represents high information gain.

-- Higher the difference implies the lower entropy of all data segments resulting from the split.
+- The higher the difference implies the lower entropy of all data segments resulting from the split.

 - Thus, the higher the difference, the higher the information gain, and the better the feature used for the split.

 Mathematically, the information gain can be computed by the equation as follows: